 It was a large donation from this foundation, along with the friends, family, and business associates of Sam Noble, which drove the dream forward.
 The Friends of the Museum developed strong support for a bond election for a new building.
 In 1991, the city of Norman voted overwhelmingly to fund the project.

 Groundbreaking of the new museum began in 1996 with museum director Michael A. Mares and University president David L. Boren presiding.
-They were also present when the buildings dedication just a few years later, in 2000.
-The new museum was named after Sam Noble, honoring his dedication to preserving Oklahoma’s ancient past and his commitment towards the future.
+They were also present when the building's dedication just a few years later, in 2000.
+The new museum was named after Sam Noble, honoring his dedication to preserving Oklahoma’s ancient past and his commitment to the future.

 The Sam Noble Oklahoma Museum of Natural History Today

 Today, the 195,000-square-foot facility is one of the largest university-based natural history museums in the world.
 It is home to more than six million artifacts and specimens, including the largest Apatosaurus and Pentaceratops in the world, as well as priceless Native American materials, such as the "Cooper Skull," the oldest painted object ever found in North America.

 The dedication and perseverance of its founders have made this museum one of the largest and awe-inspiring museums in this part of the country.
 Once inside the museum, visitors will experience a fascinating journey into the history of Oklahoma, as well as encounter artifacts from strange and distant lands.

 The museum is conveniently separated into five distinct galleries: The Hall of Ancient Life, the Hall of the People of Oklahoma, the Hall of Natural Wonders, the Gallery of World Cultures, and the Discovery Room.
 In addition to these five major exhibit halls,

 With hundreds of displays in five beautiful galleries, the museum offers a fascinating journey through Oklahoma's rich natural history, and glimpses into cultures ancient and modern around the world.